Blatko1/wgpu-text/README.md

 > **depth testing** - by adding z coordinate text can be set on top or below other text (if enabled)

 ## **Goals**
-- improve docs
+- try to improve docs
-- add more examples
 - maybe some new features
 - (wgpu stuff: maybe change to StagingBelt instead of Queue)